Durgesh25052003/DURGESH25052003/README.md

-# Hey there! 👋 I'm Eren
+# Hey there! 👋 I'm Durgesh

 🎓 I'm a Computer Science student passionate about building digital tools that make real-world impact — especially in under-served communities.
 💡 I specialize in **Full-Stack Web Development** with a strong focus on **React**, **Firebase**, and the **MERN stack**.